jcaffet/guardduty-recruiter/README.md

 GuardDuty Recruiter needs :
 - an AWS account running AWS Organizations
 - an AWS account running as a security account to be the GuardDuty master
+- a VPC with at least a subnet capable to join AWS APIs (through NAT Gateway)

 ## Installation